Movietone sound system

 The Movietone sound system is an optical sound-on-film method of recording sound for motion pictures, ensuring synchronization between sound and picture.
 It achieves this by recording the sound as a variable-density optical track on the same strip of film that records the pictures.
 The initial version of this system was capable of reproducing sounds up to 8500 Hz.
-Although modern sound films use variable-area tracks instead, modern motion picture theaters (excluding those that have transitioned to digital cinema) can play a Movietone film without modification to the projector (though if the projector's sound unit has been fitted with red LED or laser light sources, the reproduction quality from a variable density track will be significantly impaired).
+Although modern sound films use variable-area tracks instead, modern motion picture theaters (excluding these that have transitioned to digital cinema) can play a Movietone film without modification to the projector (though if the projector's sound unit has been fitted with red LED or laser light sources, the reproduction quality from a variable density track will be significantly impaired).
 Movietone was one of four motion picture sound systems under development in the U.S. during the 1920s.
 The others were DeForest's Phonofilm, Warner Brothers' Vitaphone, and RCA Photophone.
 However, Phonofilm was principally an early version of Movietone.

 Left: Movietone track with variable density.
 Right: Variable area track.